 As part of TRCA's by-law development process, staff undertook a review of existing Authority committees.
-The Budget/Audit Advisory Board (BAAB) meetings are held infrequently throughout the year for the main purpose of recommending approval by the Authority of TRCA's budget, audited financial statements, changes to financial policies and financial updates.
-Staff considered the feasibility of amalgamating BAAB with the Executive Committee.
+The Budget/Audit Advisory Board (BAAB) meetings are held infrequently throughout the year for the main purpose of recommending approval by the Authority of TRCA's budget, audited financial statements, changes to financial policies and financial updates, and consists of only five Board Members.
+Staff considered the feasibility of amalgamating BAAB with the Executive Committee for more timely reporting and to encourage greater discussion of issues amongst a larger contingent of Board Members.